 Now thanks be to God who always leads us in triumph in Christ, and through us diffuses the fragrance of His knowledge in every place.
 2 Corinthians 2:14

-It is Christ’s resurrection that give us the hope of heaven
+The power of the resurrection gives us the hope of heaven

 Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead.
 1 Peter 1:3